Marketing

 Your development

-At Loughborough Business School you’ll learn about new, more purpose-driven ways of working that will open up a world of possibilities for your career.
-You’ll also develop sought-after skills and confidence you can take with you, whether you go on to make your mark in an organisation, or choose to set up your own.
+At Loughborough Business School you will learn about new, more purpose-driven ways of working that will open up a world of possibilities for your career.
+You will also develop sought-after skills and confidence you can take with you, whether you go on to make your mark in an organisation, or choose to set up your own.

 Look forward to development opportunities and extracurricular activities where you can channel your purpose and passion into the needs of organisations and communities.
-From public lectures and talks with industry experts, to alumni masterclasses where you’ll get to hear from ex-Loughborough students first hand about their careers, and ask them questions about yours.
-Check out our events listing for a flavour of what's in store.
+From public lectures and talks with industry experts, to alumni masterclasses where you will get to hear from ex-Loughborough students first hand about their careers, and ask them questions about yours.

 Our academics